-With its ever increasing popularity, finding accommodations in Krakow is hardly as easy—or cheap—as it once was.
+With its ever increasing popularity, finding where to stay in Krakow is hardly as easy as it once was.
 The best properties for travellers looking to explore the city centre lie within Old Town and Kazimierz.
 You’ll need to book well ahead of time to avoid disappointment.
-Start your search with one of these:

 - Mundo Hostel: A budget-friendly hostel with both private rooms and dorms on offer.
 International design touches give each room a unique vibe.
 A short five-minute walk to Wawel Hill.

 - Aparthotel Stare Miasto: An amazingly central apartment/hotel hybrid.
-Offers spacious and comfortable rooms with a unique design aesthetic that combines modernity with a rustic touch.
+It offers spacious and comfortable rooms with a unique design aesthetic that combines modernity with a rustic touch.